Radar

 radar called lidar (light detection and

-measure air pollution with lasers.
-Archaeologists and geologists point
+ranging) to measure air pollution with lasers.
+Archeologists and geologists point

 radar down into the